andrewtitman/MarkovTest/README.md

 # MarkovTest
 Code associated with the paper "General Tests of the Markov Assumption in Multi-state Models", A.C.
-Titman and H.Putter, Biostatistics (To appear).
+Titman and H.Putter, Biostatistics (DOI: 10.1093/biostatistics/kxaa030).

 The contents of the repository are as follows: